MichaelSchneeberger/rxbp/README.md

 - `map` - maps each *Multicast* value by applying a given function.
 - `merge` - merges two or more *Multicast* streams together.
 - `reduce` - creates a *Multicast* that emits a single value
-- `share` - define an expressions with the current *Multicast* that contains the *Multicast* several times
 - `zip` - zips *Multicast*s emitting a single *Flowable* to a *Multicast* emitting a single value

 ### Other operators